K4KarolE/In_Time/README.md

 - GUI+:
     - The `PyQt` version with additional features is in progress
     - The original created with `Tkinter`, music played with `Pygame`, images created with `Pillow`
+- Launching `Motion in Time` from the `Taskbar`:
+    - With only one click you can enjoy the current time from your bed according to your mood

 ## PyQt6:
 <div align="left">